Cohabitive games so far

 If you're adamant, message me, and I can give you a copy of the makeplayingcards project and you can have a copy printed.

-P1 and P2 could be adapted for very different purposes.
+P1 and Friendly Cohabitive could be adapted for very different purposes.

-Peacewager 2 is being considered for the purpose of gently guiding all sorts of people to let go of their preconceptions of how to share the world with others.
+Peacewager 2 Friendly Cohabitive (FC) (provisional title) is being considered for the purpose of gently guiding all sorts of people to let go of eliminationist preconceptions and practice sharing a world vivaciously.
 No tweak could turn P1 into that, but P1 could be developed into something that is worthwhile in a different way.

 If I focus on this specific purpose, P1 can probably be refined and simplified quite a bit.

 The cards were printed via MakePlayingCards.
 I can neither recommend nor disrecommend, they're the first ones I tried, prices seemed good.
 The print alignment is a bit wonky.
 Colors aren't very vibrant, but that could just be due to printers and computer displays inevitably having different colorspaces and me not adjusting my graphics for them.
 The only way you can be sure of what colors you're going to get from a printer is to have them physically send you some test prints.

 - P1 was a bit of a sandbox of generic cohabitive game parts.
 I don't know if that can work.
 It requires players to learn a lot of arbitrary information about random glued together characters before every round.

 - A game designer's job is to find the fun and signpost it, so we should probably hand-design scenarios that're reliably dense with our best finds.